Kepler conjecture: A formal proof

 In January 2003, Hales announced the start of a collaborative project to produce a complete formal proof of the Kepler conjecture.
 The aim was to remove any remaining uncertainty about the validity of the proof by creating a formal proof that can be verified by automated proof checking software such as HOL Light and Isabelle.
-This project was called Flyspeck – the F, P and K standing for Formal Proof of Kepler.
-At first, Hales estimated that producing a complete formal proof would take around 20 years of work.
+This project was called Flyspeck – an expansion of the acronym FPK standing for Formal Proof of Kepler.
+At the start of this project, in 2007, Hales estimated that producing a complete formal proof would take around 20 years of work.
 Hales published a "blueprint" for the formal proof in 2012; the completion of the project was announced on August 10, 2014.
 In January 2015 Hales and 21 collaborators posted a paper titled "A formal proof of the Kepler conjecture" on the arXiv, claiming to have proved the conjecture.
 In 2017, the formal proof was accepted by the journal Forum of Mathematics.